progressdb/ProgressDB/docs/internal/kms-external.md

 **Operational notes**
  - Authorization: protect the KMS HTTP endpoint using network-level controls (firewall / service mesh) or transport auth (mTLS, tokens).
 The server should not be relied upon to supply the master key in external mode.
- - Upgrade & install: tag a git release for the `github.com/progressdb/kms` module and use your release artifacts (or `go build -o`) to produce `progressdb-kms` for installation.
+ - Upgrade & install: tag a git release for the `github.com/progressdb/kms` module and use your release artifacts (or `go build -o`) to produce `prgkms` for installation.
 - Local development: the server includes a `replace` directive in its `go.mod` pointing to `../kms` for local testing.
 For production deployments, remove the `replace` and depend on published releases.

 **Troubleshooting**